-The driver's seat has three controls on the left side.
+The driver's seat has three power seat controls located on the left side.

 A: The front control makes the front of the seat go up and down.

 B: The center control makes the whole seat go up and down or forward and backward.